LucasDelfino92/morrowindsharp/modlist.md

 ### MGE XE MODS

-The following mods require specific MGE XE install instructions.
+The following mods require additional MGE XE configuration after installation to work as intended.
 Read the mod pages carefully.

 - [**Distant Mournhold**](https://www.nexusmods.com/morrowind/mods/43255/?) by EnvyDeveloper: adds distant buildings to Mournhold, so you can see the temple from almost any part of the city.
 - [**Remiros' Groundcover**](https://www.nexusmods.com/morrowind/mods/46733) by Remiros, vtastek, and Hrnchamd: adds groundcover to almost all regions.